 Non-Entitlement Resources include the City of San Leandro's Affordable Housing Trust Fund.
 The City of San Leandro has in its municipal code inclusionary zoning that requires new residential development to provide a percentage of it residential units affordable to lower income households.
-Additionally, the City is exploring the implementation of a housing impact fee that, as the economy continues to prosper, is collecting revenue to be used toward supporting affordable housing development activities.
+Additionally, City is exploring the implementation of a housing impact fee that, as the economy continues to prosper, is collecting revenue to be used toward supporting affordable housing development activities.
+Finally, the City continues to receive loan repayments of former Redevelopment Agency Low and Moderate Housing loans.
+When these funds are received they are deposited into the City's Low and Moderate Housing Asset Fund for use toward similar affordable housing activities.